ben-kirby/pollster/README.md

 - If the user knows the poll ID beforehand (not implemented into UI yet) they can navigate to `/*Short_ID*` and poll info will diplay.
 - Users can vote on polls.
 - After creating a poll, users get a link to it along with the poll code.
+- If a user goes to a bad URL it will prompt them to either make a new poll or search for another one.
+- Polls are searchable by their ID.

 ## Known Issues

-- If a user goes to a URL path that does not correlate with an existing poll ID, there is no error, just sits on loading.
 - No way for users to retreive a poll ID once a poll is made.
 - No navigation buttons.
 Users have to know the URL or use back/forward buttons.
-- No UI.
-- "Enter Poll Code" field on main screen does nothing.
 - Voting is not live updating.
 Have to refresh to see changes.
 - Users can vote as often as they want.
 - Link generated on poll submission doesnt go anywhere.